VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeCylinderCollider.en.md

     ![HEOMeshCollider_2](img/HEOCylinderCollider_02.jpg)

-1. When setting a VKC Node Cylinder Collider component, [HEOCollider](./HEOCollider.md) will be automatically attached.
+1. When setting a VKC Node Cylinder Collider component, [VKC Node Collider](./VKCNodeCollider.md) will be automatically attached.
 This component is essential for VKC Node Cylinder Collider and cannot be removed.

     ![HEOMeshCollider_3](img/HEOCylinderCollider_03.jpg)